Submit a Review & Earn an Amazon Gift Card

-Non-competitive NMDA receptor antagonist; blocks ion channel and allosteric modulatory site (IC50 = 8 - 68 mM).
-Anticonvulsant in vivo and metabolizes to a more potent desglycine analog.
+Remacemide hydrochloride is an non-competitive NMDA receptor antagonist; blocks ion channel and allosteric modulatory site (IC50 = 8 - 68 mM).
+Remacemide hydrochloride is anticonvulsant in vivo and metabolizes to a more potent desglycine analog.
 Weakly blocks voltage-dependent Na+ channels (IC50 = 161 mM).
 In an animal model of Huntington's disease, extends survival and delays disease; this effect is more pronounced when combined with Coenzyme Q10 (Cat.
 No. 3003)

 Sold with the permission of AstraZeneca UK Ltd.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 References are publications that support the biological activity of the product.

 Palmer et al (1995) Neuroprotective properties of the uncompetitive NMDA receptor antagonist remacemide hydrochloride.
 Ann.N.Y.Acad.Sci.
 765 236 PMID: 7486610

 Santangeli et al (2002) Na+ channel effects of remacemide and desglycinyl-remacemide in rat cortical synaptosomes.
 Eur.J.Pharmacol.
 438 63 PMID: 11906711